What’s the difference between the freelance writers who are earning a living, and the freelance writers who aren’t?

 And finally, fight for those bylines.
 They do attract clients.

-What doesn’t make a difference
+What doesn’t make a difference in freelance writing

 For me, this was the most surprising part of the survey – the things I thought freelance writers had to have or do, but that actually don’t make much difference when it comes to what they earn.